Table of Contents

 Most Favored Nations Clause (MFN)

 Net Artist Rate

 Royalty Base Price

 Work Made For Hire

 A 360 deal is found in many of today’s contracts between a record label and a recording artist and refer to the label’s efforts to obtain a share in all other rights and revenue streams related to the artist, in addition to the exclusive recording rights.
 Additional rights in a 360 deal may include name and likeness rights, touring rights, music publishing rights in songs written by the artist, and more.

 In administration deals, the songwriter retains full ownership of their copyrights.
-Though the publisher does not have any ownership in the work, the duties of the publisher remain the same.
+Though the music publisher does not have any ownership in the work, the duties of the publisher remain the same.
 The publishing administrator takes a percentage off the top of the song’s earnings as the fee.